Senses*Nasal Translator* Olfactory Culture

 Image above: in a fragrant pyramid, Pat Chouly?
 And remember, top notes are more volatile.

+The design of packaging, scent, and fashion for Yves Saint Laurent’s Oriental perfume Opium experienced breakthrough sales.
 With its hefty price tag for the pure parfum, introduced in 1977, spray it today in the right crowd and watch swoons of nostalgia.
 The YSL Fashion corresponded to the fragrance with satiny modernized brocades and soft leathers in Moroccan reds with golden yellows.

 Perfumer: Jean-Louis Sieuzac